zettayottaorg/auto-protect-main-branch/README.md

 ## CI/CD

-Deployment is done via GitHub actions, the action is triggered by merging a pull request to main branch and it builds and push new docker image to GitHub organization packages.
+Building and pushing docker image is done via GitHub actions, the action is triggered when a pull request is merged to main branch.